Probing anomalous Higgs couplings in $H \to Z V$ decays: Introduction

+Owing to the importance of rare decays of the Higgs, the ATLAS collaboration~\cite{Aad:2015sda} has recently performed an analysis on $H \to J/\psi \, \gamma$ and $H \to \Upsilon \gamma$ decay channels and has put limits on the branching fraction of such decays.
+Angular analysis of these decays would allow us to infer the nature of $H q \bar{q}$ couplings in a relatively easier way than the direct $H \to q \bar{q}$ study.
+However, as we point out in this work, the $H \to Z V$ decays allows one to construct several other angular observables due to the subsequent decay of both $V$ and $Z$ into pair of charged leptons.
+Thus the studies of $H\to Z V$ decays will be phenomenologically richer than $H \to \gamma V$ decays and can give more information about the magnitude as well as sign of the Yukawa couplings of $H$ to heavy quarks.

-There exist three different processes that contribute to the $H \to Z V$ decay.
-Refs.~\cite{Isidori:2013cla,Gonzalez-Alonso:2014rla} calculate the decay rates for $H \to Z V$ via $H \to Z^* Z$ with $Z^* \to V$.
-Although in SM the process $H \to Z \gamma^{*} \to Z V$ is loop suppressed, Ref.~\cite{Gao:2014xlv} shows that it can provide a significant contribution depending on the nature of the vector boson $V$.
-There exist a third contribution where $H \to Z V$ is produced via $H \to q \bar{q}\to Z V$ and Ref.~\cite{Bhattacharya:2014rra} studies this channel assuming anomalous coupling in Yukawa sector.
-As any of the above three processes could be anomalous, in this paper we perform a model independent analysis of $H\to ZV$ decay without making any assumption on its origin.
+In SM there exist three different channels that contribute to the $H \to Z V$ decay i.e. $H \to Z^* Z$ with $Z^* \to V$, $H \to Z \gamma^{*} \to Z V$ and $H \to q \bar{q}\to Z V$.
+The first channel involves Higgs decay to an on-shell $Z$ along with an off-shell $Z^*$.
+The off-shell $Z^*$ then further decays to a $q \bar{q}$ pair which ultimately hadronizes to a vector quarkonium ($J/\psi$ or $\Upsilon$).
+The second channel involves loop induced decay of Higgs to an on-shell $Z$ along with a $\gamma^*$ which further decays to $q \bar{q}$, finally hadronizing to give $V$.
+As we show in this work, although in SM the channel $H \to Z \gamma^{*} \to Z V$ is loop suppressed, it can still provide a significant contribution depending on the nature of the vector boson $V$.
+The third contribution to $H \to Z V$ decays is via $H \to q \bar{q}\to Z V$ channel, which is sensitive to the $H$ coupling to quarks coming from the Yukawa sector.
+Thus $H \to Z V$ decays are not only sensitive to Higgs Yukawa couplings but provide an independent probe to the anomalous Higgs gauge couplings originating from new physics contributions.
+As any of the above three channels could be anomalous, in this paper we perform a model independent analysis of $H\to Z V$ decay without making any assumption on the origin of anomalous couplings.
+In our work we consider all possible sources that can contribute to the $HZV$ vertex for both $\Upsilon$ and $J/\psi$ states.

+As mentioned before, both $Z$ and $V$ will further decay to a pair of charged leptons which make $H \to Z V$ decays experimentally clean channels to probe.
+Furthermore, this also allows us to fully reconstruct the four momenta of $H$.
+This facilitates us to construct several angular distributions in terms of different kinematic variables.
+In particular, one can construct two polar angles ($\theta_1$ , $\theta_2$ ) from the pair of leptons coming from decay of $Z$ and $V$ repectively along with an azimuthal angle ($\phi$) between the planes of the two lepton pairs.